HackYourFuture/databases/Week2/MAKEME.md

 # Adding a new database user

-Until now we've always connected to the database as `root`.
+Until now we've always connected to the database as `root` (make sure you remember what a `root` user is).
 We don't want to allow our TODO app access to other databases than the TODO app itself:

-- Figure out how to create a new user in MySQL.
+1. Figure out how to create a new user in MySQL.
-- Restrict the access for that user to only the `todo_app` database.
+2. Restrict the access for that user to only the `todo_app` database.
-- Use the newly created user credentials (username, password) in the connector of the `program.js` file.
+3. Use the newly created user credentials (username, password) in the connector of the `program.js` file.